taisei-project/taisei/doc/GAME.rst

 Characters and Shotmodes
 ------------------------

-The different playable characters have different shots.
+The three different playable characters have different shots.
 You start out weak and have to raise your power meter to get stronger.

 Try a few modes to find the one that fits you best.